Antonio Plazibat: 2019

 Plazibat subsequently left Ameno Gym and joined Mike's Gym.
 In early 2019, Plazibat signed with the Netherlands-based promotion Glory.
 He was scheduled to face the 36-fight veteran and former WAKO European champion Nordine Mahieddine is his debut at Glory 66: Paris on June 22, 2019.
 Mahieddine was originally set to face Tomas Mozny, before Mozny withdrew from the bout with an injury.
 Plazibat won the fight by unanimous decision.
 He had a slow start to the fight, as all five judges scored the fight for Mahieddine, but rebounded to win the second and third rounds.
 He was awarded a 29-28 scorecard by all five of the judges.

 For his second fight with the promotion, Plazibat was scheduled to face Tomáš Možný at Glory 69: Düsseldorf on October 12, 2019.
 He won the fight by unanimous decision.
 Plazibat once again had a slow start, dropping the first round on all five of the judges scorecards.
 He upped the pace as the fight resumed, and forced a standing count from Mozny 60 seconds into the second round.
 This was quickly followed up with a second knockdown, which earned Plazibat a 10-7 scorecard for the round.
 Plazibat was able to knock Mozny one additional time with a right straight at the 1:15 minute mark of the second round.
-Although he was unable to finish his opponent, Plazibat was awarded a 29-25 score by all five judges.
+Although he was unable to finish his opponent, Plazibat was awarded a 29–25 score by all five judges.

 Plazibat was next scheduled to face the #4 ranked Glory heavyweight, and former Enfusion light heavyweight champion, Jahfarr Wilnis.
 The fight between the two was announced for Glory Collision 2 on December 21, 2019.
 Plazibat won the fight by split decision, in front of a 20 000 people audience in a sold out GelreDome.
 Four of the judges scored the fight 29-28 for Plazibat, while the fifth judge awarded Wilnis a 29-28 scorecard.
 Plazibat threw a grand total of 250 strikes during the nine minute bout.
 Following this victory, Plazibat achieved the #5 ranking in the official Glory heavyweight rankings.

 2020

 Plazibat was scheduled to face the former Enfusion Heavyweight champion Levi Rigters in the quarterfinals of a four-man heavyweight tournament, which was set to be held at Glory 76: Rotterdam on November 7, 2020.
 On October 7, 2020, the semifinal pairings were altered.
 Plazibat was rescheduled to face Nordine Mahieddine, while Rigters was rescheduled to face Jahfarr Wilnis.
 The entire event was later postponed when Badr Hari, who was scheduled to fight in the main event, contracted COVID-19.
 The event was rescheduled for December 19, 2020.
-Plazibat lost the quarterfinal bout by split decision, after an extra round was fought.
+Plazibat lost the semi-finals bout by split decision, after an extra round was fought.
 He was knocked down in the first round, but managed to win the second and third rounds, which prompted an extra round.
 Mahieddine appeared to have done more in the additional round, and was awarded the split decision.